SayedSajadHosseini/SayedSajadHosseini/README.md

 -->

 - 🔭 I’m currently working on my self
-- 🌱 I’m currently learning Javascript, React.js and Next.js
+- 🌱 I’m currently learning Java and Spring
-- 👯 I’m looking to collaborate on JavaScript projects
+- 👯 I’m looking to collaborate on Java projects
-- 🤔 I’m looking for help with JavaScript
+- 🤔 I’m looking for help with Java
 - 💬 Ask me about: Life :)
 - 📫 How to reach me: @sajadoncode
 - ⚡ Fun fact: JavaScirpt is a small version of Java